arteria/cmsplugin-contact-plus/README.md

 ### Development

 Please have a look at the latest commits for the work-in-progress development version.

-* Added a CharFieldWithValidator field that supports validators
+## 1.2.7 - 29.
+03. 2016

+- French translation
+- Fix setuptools compatibility issue

 ## 1.2.6 - 05.
 01. 2015

+- Added a CharFieldWithValidator field that supports validators
 - Use email subject defined in plugin settings
 - Set `required_css_class` of contact form
 - Use more specific setting `CONTACT_PLUS_FROM_EMAIL`, and use `DEFAULT_FROM_EMAIL` as a fallback